Please read and follow these guidelines to keep our auctions running smoothly.

 All items placed in the auctions that are to be sold as

 must display in clearly-written block text the following pieces of

-This information may either be written on the bag in permanent marker only, or you may use a label; it is your responsibility to keep the labels clear, dry and legible.
+This information may either be written on the bag in permanent marker only, or you may use a label.
+There is also an option in the pre-registration process to print out your items as nicely-formatted labels.
+A lot of folks like to print on normal paper, cut up the "labels" and tape them with pieces of packing taps.
+It is your responsibility to keep the labels clear, dry and legible.
 If you feel your handwriting is not clear enough for the auctioneer to read, please ask someone else at the meeting to write it for you.
 We will provide Sharpies for this purpose (pro tip: writing on the bag before you put anything in it gives much better results!)

 Large Fish: If you have an unusually large fish that needs to travel by bucket, make sure to bring along a heater and air stone to keep them alive during the meeting!